Jan Raas: Career

 He played a major role in the victory of Zoetemelk in the 1980 Tour de France, as TI-Raleigh had one of the most dominant performances in all of TDF history not only containing Bernard Hinault, but also winning twelve stages, including seven in a row at one point.

-Raas’ highlights for the rest of his career included his 1979 world championship on home soil in Valkenburg, where he outsprinted German "Didi" Thurau in front of 200,000 spectators (even with the help from team-mates that push him during the climb, grabbing service vehicle, and the fall of Giovanni Battaglin caused by Thurau and Raas himself on the last 200m).
+Raas's highlights for the rest of his career included his 1979 world championship on home soil in Valkenburg, where he outsprinted German "Didi" Thurau in front of 200,000 spectators (even with the help from team-mates that push him during the climb, grabbing service vehicle, and the fall of Giovanni Battaglin caused by Thurau and Raas himself on the last 200m).
 He had four more victories in the Amstel Gold Race to give a record of five.
 Raas regarded the Amstel Gold as his favourite race: “The Gold Race was made for me, I had no ability as a climber, but the short and hard Limburg hills were made for me”, he said.
 He won Paris–Roubaix at his seventh attempt in 1982 thanks to work by his team, especially Peeters.

 Raas crashed in the 1984 Milan–San Remo, injuring his back and internal organs and was never the same, although he took a stage in the 1984 Tour de France.
 He found the training and recovery hard and retired on 28 May 1985 after a criterium at Hansweert the preceding day.

-Raas’ know-how made for a natural move into team management and he became sporting director of Kwantum team.
+Raas's know-how made for a natural move into team management and he became sporting director of Kwantum team.
 Raas found sponsors when old ones pulled out and the team received backing from SuperConfex, Buckler, WordPerfect, Novell and finally Rabobank.

 Raas and his wife Anja suffered an armed raid on their house in March 1994 and Raas decided he could no longer spend long periods away from home.
 He changed from sporting director to manager when Rabobank became the main sponsor in 1995.
-He spent eight years in this capacity until the end of 2003, the sponsor indicating that insoluble differences prompted Raas' departure.
+He spent eight years in this capacity until the end of 2003, the sponsor indicating that insoluble differences prompted Raas's departure.